aradianoff/recaptchacontact/README.md

 ```
 enabled: (true|false)               // Enables or Disables the entire plugin for all pages.
 default_lang: en                    // default_lang in case there is no multilang support in the installation
+disable_css: (false|true)           // Enables or Disables the small stylesheet that provides default styles for the form and messages
+inject_template: (true|false)       // If false, you will need to include the `recaptchaform.html.twig` in your templates

 grecaptcha_sitekey: "your reCAPTCHA site key" // override in your /user/config/plugins/recaptchacontact.yaml
 grecaptcha_secret: "secret-g-recaptcha-key" // override in your /user/config/plugins/recaptchacontact.yaml and remember not to keep it in a public repository